-The Council has a Risk Management Register and in the process of creating the next single outcome agreement a specific Risk Management Plan for the objectives and indicators in the national outcome agreement will be produced as a matter of course.
+The Council has a Risk Management Register and in the process of creating the next single outcome agreement a specific Risk Management Plan for the objectives and indicators in the national outcome agreement will be produced.
+This will reflect the risks fund across the Partnership.